• Skip to primary navigation

 “We had a box seat at the [Reno] rodeo,” he said.
 Dad would invite friends from Oregon to stay at the house and go to the rodeo.”
 While Marianne did not accompany the group to the event, she would provide dinner every night.
 “She saw that their needs were taken care of,” Bill said.

-“She made lunch and put in paper bags for my sister and me,” and the children would walk to Mt.
+“She made lunch and put it in paper bags for my sister and me,” and the children would walk to Mt.
 Rose Elementary School.
 “She saw that we had clean clothes and were properly dressed, properly attired.”

 As a boy, Bill liked to be outdoors, he said.
 “I ran a trap line and caught muskrats.
 She saw to it that I had bait for the traps.
 The garage was full of pelts.”
 He also caught salamanders.
 One night, he had filled the kitchen sink with salamanders.
 When the family got up in the morning, “there was only one left in the sink and the rest were all over the kitchen.
 There were salamanders everywhere.”
 His mother, however, was unflappable.
 “She handled it just fine,” he said.
 “There was only one thing that scared her – mice.”